 A common issue for athletes is a hamstring muscle injury.
-Athletes participating in sports that involve running or sprinting, such as track, soccer, and basketball, are especially susceptible.
-Many hamstring injuries respond well to nonsurgical treatments, such as a “pulled hamstring.”
-Injuries to the three hamstring muscles can range from a simple strain to a complete tendon rupture.
-With a proximal hamstring tear, the hamstring tendon completely tears from the bone.
+People participating in sports that involve running or sprinting, such as track, soccer, and basketball, are especially susceptible.
+There are three main hamstring muscles, and injuries to those muscles can range from a simple hamstring strain to a complete hamstring tendon rupture.

-Proximal hamstring tears generally result from muscle overload, as the muscle is stretched or challenged with a sudden load.
-Occurrence is typically a product of strenuous exercise.
+Proximal hamstring tears generally result from muscle overload; the muscle is stretched or challenged with sudden force.
+It usually happens because of strenuous exercise.
 Risk factors include the following muscle issues:

 - Imbalance (one group stronger than the oppositional group)

 How do you know you have a Proximal Hamstring Tear?